YLS_banner_crop_0003_GLC.jpg

 Maggie Mills

 Maggie is a 3L at Yale Law School.
 Before law school, Maggie graduated with honors from the United States Military Academy at West Point, majoring in Russian language and international and comparative legal studies.
-She spent eight years following her graduation as an Aviation officer in the United States Army, serving in Alabama, Texas, South Korea, and North Carolina.
+She spent eight years following her graduation as an aviation officer in the United States Army, serving in Alabama, Texas, South Korea, and North Carolina.
 At Yale Law School, Maggie is involved in the Veterans Legal Services Clinic, the Yale Journal of International Law, and the National Security Group.
 Maggie spent the summer of 2022 as a trainee at the European Court of Human Rights in Strasbourg, France, and continues to pursue an interest in international legal topics intersection with post-Soviet states.

 Juan Pablo Miramontes

 Juan graduated from Yale Law School in 2023, where he focused on foreign relations and international human rights law.
 While at Yale, he interned with the Human Rights and Special Prosecutions Section of the Department of Justice, the Office of the Legal Adviser of the Department of State, and Latham & Watkins LLP.
-He is a Notes Editor for the Yale Law Journal and was an Articles Editor for the Yale Journal of International Law.
-Prior to law school, he was a Human Rights Fellow at Perseus Strategies LLC and a Research Fellow at National Security Action.
-He graduated from Harvard College in 2017 with an Honors Degree in Social Studies and a minor in French.
+He is a notes editor for the Yale Law Journal and was an articles editor for the Yale Journal of International Law.
+Prior to law school, he was a human rights fellow at Perseus Strategies LLC and a research fellow at National Security Action.
+He graduated from Harvard College in 2017 with an honors degree in social studies and a minor in French.

-Headshot of Nicole Ng
+Nicole Ng headshot

 Nicole Ng

 Nicole is a J.D. graduated from Yale Law School in 2022.
-At Yale, she is co-president of the National Security Group and a member of the Peter Gruber Rule of Law Clinic.
+At Yale, she was co-president of the National Security Group and a member of the Peter Gruber Rule of Law Clinic.
 During her first summer in law school, Nicole worked at the U.S. Attorney’s Office for the Eastern District of Virginia.
 Prior to law school, Nicole was a research assistant and junior fellow at the Carnegie Endowment for International Peace, where she focused on U.S.-Russian relations and Russian foreign policy issues.
 Nicole received a bachelor’s degree in Global Affairs and Russian and East European Studies from Yale College.

 Headshot of Ellen Nohle